Want your business to own compliance culture? Then you need to get your leaders involved in...

 For today, we just want to focus on one thing that is actually pretty great: what this updated document says about managers.

-Focus on managers—because they're more risky.
+Focus on managers—because they're riskier.

 Second, this new document ramps up the DOJ's emphasis on ensuring that companies focus on the transactions, people, and processes that present the most serious risks.